The Perils of Passive Learning: Why Retail Needs Active Training and Impactful Coaching

 That’s how the brain learns - through active engagement, not passive observation.
 The barista knew where the fuse panel was but hadn’t been tasked to correlate switching all of them on to being able to make coffee.
 His brain had some knowledge but hadn’t been forced to make the connection between grabbing a handful of switches to "get it done" and making sure each was on.

-Like that barista, associates need opportunities to make connections themselves, not just be told what to do.
+Like that barista, associates need opportunities to make connections, not just be told what to do.
 In many ways, it follows the old saw: Tell, Show, Do, Review.

 Understanding Brain Dynamics

 With this story as a backdrop, let’s explore the key dynamics of basic learning, training, and observational coaching required for associates to thrive.
-They each have a supporting role in the mastery of tasks and skills.
+They each play a supporting role in mastering tasks and skills.

 1. Learning is more passively focused on awareness.
 This begins creating neural pathways.